peakhour-io/peakhour-magento2/README.md

 This will be done via command line on your Magento server.
 You will have to make sure [you have composer installed](https://getcomposer.org/download/).

 * composer require peakhour/magento2
-* composer update
+* bin/magento module:enable Peakhour_Cdn
 * php bin/magento setup:upgrade
 * php bin/magento cache:clean

-* php bin/magento setup:di:compile
+Then you can log in to the Magento admin and finish configuration.

 ## Configuration